chains-project/bacardi/results/results_baseline/3eb708f53f5f1ce897c3554bb73f5de5698dd171/patches/patch1/responses/Detection.java_response.txt

  *
  * Licensed under the Apache License, Version 2.0 (the "License");
  * you may not use this file except in compliance with the License.
- * you may not use this file except in compliance with the License.
  * you may obtain a copy of the License at
  *
  *       http://www.apache.org/licenses/LICENSE-2.0